 How Are Oscar Nominees Chosen?

 For all the glitz and glamour the Oscars conjure up, it's actually an accounting firm that makes it happen.
-The Oscar voting process is managed by an accounting team at PricewaterhouseCoopers, who have handled the duties of mailing out ballots and tabulating the results for the last 80 years.
-The firm mails the ballots of eligible nominees to members of the Academy in December to reflect the previous eligible year with a due date sometime in January of the next year, then tabulates the votes in a process that takes some 1700 man-hours.
+The Oscar voting process is managed by an accounting team at PricewaterhouseCoopers, who have handled the duties of mailing out ballots and tabulating the results for more than 80 years.
+The firm mails the ballots of eligible nominees to members of the Academy in December to reflect the previous eligible year with a due date sometime in January of the next year, then tabulates the votes in a process that takes some 1700 hours.

-To become one of the 6028 voting members of the Academy, you better be in the business.
-Aside from requiring an “unusually high level of quality and distinction” in their respective fields, candidates must also meet quantitative standards.
-Writers, producers, and directors must have at least two screen credits to their names, while actors must have credited roles in at least three films.
-Candidates in technical branches of filmmaking—like art directors or visual effects supervisors—must be active in their fields for a certain number of years (just how many varies based on the particular area of expertise).
+To become one of the approximately 8000 voting members of the Academy, you'd better be in the business.
+Aside from requiring that each member has "achieved distinction in the motion picture arts and sciences" in their respective fields, candidates must also meet quantitative standards.
+Writers, producers, and directors must have at least two screen credits to their names, while actors must have scripted roles in at least three films.
+Candidates in the technical branches—like art directors or visual effects supervisors—must be active in their fields for a certain number of years (just how many varies based on the particular area of expertise).

 Members vote on potential nominees for standard awards that are given to individuals or collective groups in up to 25 categories, yet members from each field may only vote to determine the nominees in their respective field.
 Directors only vote for Best Director nominees, editors only vote for Best Editing nominees, cinematographers only vote for Best Cinematography nominees, and actors only vote for nominees in each acting category.
 Yet all voting members are eligible to vote for potential Best Picture nominees.

 The counting—which is still done by hand—starts based on a voter’s first choice selection until someone reaches the magic number.
-Say Leonardo DiCaprio for his performance in The Wolf of Wall Street reaches the magic number first—the ballots that named him as a first choice are then all set aside, and there are now four spots left for the Best Actor category.
+Say Adam Driver reaches the magic number first for his performance in Marriage Story: the ballots that named him as a first choice are then all set aside, and there are now four spots left for the Best Actor category.
 The actor with the fewest first-place votes is automatically knocked out, and those ballots are redistributed based on the voters' second place choices (though the actors still in the running retain their calculated votes from the first round).
 The counting continues, and actors or different categories rack up redistributed votes until all five spots are filled.
 According to Entertainment Weekly, "if a ballot runs out of selections, that ballot is voided and is no longer in play, which is why it’s important for voters to list five different nominees."
 (The magic number drops as ballots are voided, by the way.)
-The process is ballooned for the Best Picture category, which can have up to 10 nominees and no less than 5.
+The process is ballooned for the Best Picture category, which can have up to 10 nominees and no less than five.

-And there you have it.
-Once all the categories are tabulated, they’re presented in that super swanky—yet super early—ceremony in Beverly Hills, sparking a firestorm of speculation that ends when the envelopes are opened live onstage.
-We found out who was nominated today, but we'll only find out who will bring home the Oscar on Sunday, March 2, 2014.
-That process is much simpler: Once the nominees are decided, the whole Academy gets to vote on each category.
+Deciding the winners is much simpler: After the nominees are decided, the whole Academy gets to vote on each category.
 Each member gets one vote per category—though they're discouraged from voting in categories they don't fully understand or categories in which they haven't seen all the nominated films—and the film or actor with the most votes wins.
 That process takes PwC just three days.